Note: This article is and will continue to be updated. Please email YOUR favorite shops to email@example.com and let us know why you love them!

 We asked.
 Here's what you told us!
-We warmly encourage you to join us in celebration of Small Business Saturday by going on out and supporting Long Island local businesses.
+We warmly encourage you to join us in celebration of Small Business Saturday every day by going out and supporting Long Island local businesses.
 This list barely scratches the surface of favorite local places that only exist because people like us spend money there.
-We encourage folks to keep adding to it when we post this newsletter on Facebook.
+We'll keep updating it and encourage folks to keep adding to it.
 We're thankful for every one!

 Book Revue – 313 New York Avenue, Huntington Family owned since 1977, Book Revue is Long Island's largest independent bookstore selling new, used, and discounted books.
 They host all sorts of events featuring local authors and international sensations.
 Their website is really useful, too.